neildiamzon/recipe-trends/README.md

 # Recime

 **Recime** is a recipe searching demonstration.
-This project uses a trending algorithm using user engagement metrics, and a recency factor to provide the best recent recipe recommendations.
+This project uses a trending algorithm using user engagement metrics, and a recency factor to provide the best recent recipe recommendations. all search results are always sorted based on "position" and position is based on the TrendScore of each recipes.

 ## Table of Contents